frost0x/frost0x.github.io/0days.md

 # Proposal: AI-Driven 0day Discovery via Agentic LLMs and Sifting

 ## Vision
-The next generation of vulnerability discovery will be driven by modular, hierarchical LLM frameworks—built on structured interactions and enhanced through an iterative sifting pipeline.
+The next generation of 0day discovery will be driven by modular, hierarchical LLM frameworks built on structured interactions and enhanced through an iterative sifting pipeline.
 These systems will scale the discovery of real, exploitable 0days by combining reasoning, automation, and targeted validation at unprecedented speed and volume.

 ## Why Now
 - LLMs are rapidly improving at **code reasoning, security context understanding, and static/dynamic analysis**.